Public Involvement and Engagement during COVID

 - Research Design Service North West

 - Research Design Service South Central

 If you are unsure about doing PPIE activities, there are many training opportunities, both free and paid, which have moved online and are accessible for researchers throughout the country.
-An overview of relevant upcoming trainings can be found here.
+An overview of relevant trainings can be found on the training page.